mdibl/biocore_documentation/dataset_downloads_sra.md

 * The **Metadata** option downloads metadata for all runs as a table, or as a list of accession numbers
 * The **Accession** option downloads a text file with all of the SRA accession IDs from the study
 * For additional information about many of the fields on this page, click the *Question mark* icon at the top of the page

+## Downloading Experimental Data from SRA using fastq-dump